 What do we do?

-We provide research facilities at Fingal Local Studies & Archives, Clonmel House, Swords to anyone interested in the history of local government in Dublin County, in family, social, or local history.
+We provide research facilities at Fingal Local Studies & Archives,46 North Street, Swords to anyone interested in the history of local government in Dublin County, in family, social, or local history.

 Who uses us?